 Sometimes relaxation can be as simple as a spritz.
 Aromatherapy has been used for millennia to naturally unwind, restore, and heal.
 A cornucopia of different natural scents means there's an oil for everything.
 Lavender, for example, is popular for its ability to melt tension; meanwhile, spicy peppermint kick-starts energy and improves brain functioning.
-To experience your scent of choice without overpowering your space, try InnoGear's diffuser.
-With a whisper-quiet motor and softly colored lights, it's basically a tiny spa.
+Vitruvi's stone diffuser doubles as a sleek piece of home decor.

 "The lack of sunshine and cold weather during the month of February greatly influences our mood," says Poag.
 "Increase light in your home by turning on more lights or opening the curtains and letting natural sunlight in."
 This therapy lamp from NatureBright is Amazon's best-selling light therapy product (and a personal favorite).

 5. Make space.

 Looking for another way to lighten up?
 Try making space in your home.
 "Clutter can have a negative effect on moods," notes Poag, who suggests streamlining your possessions to help relieve anxiety.
 Start somewhere small—your medicine cabinet, for example—to make your task feel manageable, and blast an upbeat playlist while you work.

 While holing up until summer is tempting, Poag reminds us that isolating ourselves can compound negative emotions: "Call a friend and go out for lunch, coffee, or just catch up on the phone with them."
 She recommends social gatherings that won't overexert you, whether it's satisfying your restlessness by going out for the afternoon or curling up with a tried-and-true favorite film with your best friend.